 You Can Swim with Whale Sharks Too.

-Solo Buceo (+52 / 998-883-3979) is located at Dreams Hotel Cancun, Km.
+Solo Buceo (855-980-6736) is located at Dreams Hotel Cancun, Km.
 9.5 Zona Hotelera, Cancun Mexico.
-They have been doing this (and leading diving trips, etc) since the 1990s, and run the Swim with Whale Shark snorkeling trips only during the March to September migration season of these majestic creatures.
-The cost is Us$165 per person, but they will discount that to US$130 per person if booked online in advance.
+They have been doing this (and leading diving trips, etc) since the 1990s, and run the Swim with Whale Shark snorkeling trips during the March to September migration season of these majestic creatures.
+The cost is US$175 per person, booked online in advance.
 Our guide Nico said that kids as young as 10 could do this, since only snorkeling (and confidence) is involved.
 It’s mostly about body weight so families with bigger and braver younger kids should get in touch.

 Don’t wait till you’re my age.
 Just do it.